hashgraph/hedera-improvement-proposal/HIP/hip-28.md

 }
 ```

-To ensure global discoverability, all root HCS Topics for all Policis are linked with the rigidly defined higher-level Topics structure using the same 'linked-list' techniqnue as described before.
+To ensure global discoverability, all root HCS Topics for all Policies are linked with the rigidly defined higher-level Topics structure using the same 'linked-list' techniqnue as described before.
 This structure and its relationship with the Policy Workflow topics ('dynamic topics') is illustrated on the following diagram.

 ![Guardian Topics Map](https://user-images.githubusercontent.com/32775532/167000421-645363f8-8a35-41ed-bff2-cb4ddd06b45c.png)

 The entry point into this structure is the root topic mapping to the 'Root Authority' (RA) actor, which is the author and the publisher of the policy.
 There are many RAs in the ecosystem, each can author multiple policies.
-Thus there are numerous entry points into the Policy-specific 'chains'.
+Thus, there are numerous entry points into the Policy-specific 'chains'.
 Top-level discovery of these is performed via RA 'hello worlds' messages posted into the predefined HCS Topic after the event of the creation of a new Root Authority.

 ## Backwards Compatibility